-We take pest issues very seriously and ask that you report any pest control problems to the office ASAP.
-We contract a pest control company to inspect and treat all units on a quarterly basis per a well-publicized schedule.
-Tenants must allow access for pest control inspections and treatment.
-Exterminators are on-site twice a month to inspect and treat the scheduled units as well as additional requests.
+We take pest issues very seriously and ask that you report any pest control problems ASAP.
+Exterminators are generally on-site one day each week.
 If you are having pest control issues, please call or visit the front desk to be placed on the service list.

-Please note that you may be held responsible for the cost of severe and/or recurring pest control problems if you fail to report problems or comply with treatments.
+Please note: Spring Terrace will cover the cost of the first treatment for an infestation, but you may be held responsible for the cost of severe and/or recurring pest control problems.
+Failure to report or comply with treatment could result in a lease violation and further action as outlined in the TAA Lease Contract.